CapRateCoder/CAA-Data-Mapper/NETLIFY_DEPLOYMENT.md

-# Netlify Deployment Guide for RESO Data Harmonizer
+# Netlify Deployment Guide for CAA Data Harmonizer

 This guide will help you deploy your React app to Netlify. **Good news: You don't need to configure any API keys on the server!** Users provide their own Gemini API keys directly in the web interface.